tech-ved/Cohort_Hackathon/README.md

 ## Usage

-1. Navigate to the cloned directory.
+1. Navigate to the Project directory.
 2. Install dependencies using `npm install`.
 3. Start the development server using `npm start`.
 4. Open your web browser and visit `http://localhost:3000` to view the cloned website.